In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

 “We occasionally use fake profiles to connect with other trafficking victims.
 This approach serves two purposes.
 First, it may allow us to catch the trafficker.
 Because traffickers often check their victims’ social media accounts, we can make ourselves look like an easy target who the trafficker might want to connect with.
 Second, and more importantly, we can check on the status of the trafficker’s victim and potentially even rescue them,” Annie says.

 But there’s also a way potential victims can be protected over social media before a situation escalates.
+Our affiliates at Bark have developed an algorithm that can alert parents when predators have contacted their children on their devices.

 And, in this case, the safest option is most definitely the best option.